Pivotal progress in triple-negative breast cancer | ASCO 2026

 One biomarker is the level of tumor-infiltrating lymphocytes (TILs) in a tumor.
 This tells us how that cancer is likely to interact with a patient’s immune system.
 The ongoing OPTimal, ETNA, and TIL-CHOICE trials study the role of TILs in stage I TNBC.

 Tumors with TILs greater than 50% have a lower risk of recurrence because the patient’s own immune system is more engaged.
-In stage I TNBC, this group has over a 90% five-year recurrence-free survival, distant-free survival, and overall survival without chemotherapy.
+In stage I TNBC, this group has over a 90% 5-year recurrence-free survival, distant-free survival, and overall survival without chemotherapy.

 The NeoSTOP and WSG-ADAPT-TN studies, discussed at Saturday’s session, both support not using anthracycline-based chemotherapy before surgery in certain patients.
 The ongoing SCARLET (SWOG 2212) study is testing the use of a shorter chemo-immunotherapy regimen without anthracyclines based on TIL status.